mikhailshilkov/comp-as-comp/README.md

 The `ts` directory contains a simple TypeScript component that creates a TLS self-signed certificate.
 It illustrates the approach where a bunch of machinery is abstracted away, and the schema is inferred from the component's source code.
 The `example` folder contains a Pulumi YAML program that consumes the component.

+### Java

+The `java` directory contains a simple Java component that creates an AWS Static Page component.
+The `example` folder contains a Pulumi YAML program that consumes the component.

 ### Python

 The `py` directory contains a simple Python component that creates an AWS Static Page component.
 The `example` folder contains a Pulumi YAML program that consumes the component.